Robert-Walker0/Triangle-Calculator/README.md

 # Triangle Calculator

-## A triangle calculator
+## A triangle calculator that determines if three sides make a triangle

-This project was originally made in C++ by me in my time during college.
-It is a multiple file program that contains a version where you can use a triangle calculator in C++ or Lua.
-You should be able to use it with relative ease.
+Originally, this was developed in C++ in my college years.
+It has now developed into a project in the programming language Lua.
+You can use C++ with the latests v2.0.2-stable if you want or use the latest version with Lua.

 ## Prerequisites

 Before downloading this program you should have the following things installed depending on how you want to use this program.

-* C++14 or higher
 * Lua 5.1 or higher

 ## Installation